Collecting guide: Jadeite jewellery

 When did jadeite become popular in China?

-Unlike nephrite, which has been an important material in Chinese art for more than 1,000 years, jadeite only arrived from Burma in 1784.
-By the beginning of the 19th century it had become widely sought-after, its popularity perhaps due to the Empress Dowager Cixi, who was, as Chiang puts it, ‘a diehard fan’ of the stone.
+Unlike nephrite, which has been an important material in Chinese art for more than a thousand years, jadeite only arrived from Burma in 1784.
+By the beginning of the 19th century it had become widely sought-after, its popularity perhaps boosted by the Empress Dowager Cixi’s enthusiasm for the stone.

-‘This led to the officers and noblemen trying to amass as much as possible so that they could give it to her and wear it themselves,’ says Chiang, ‘which resulted in an astronomical rise in value.’
+As a result, military officers and noblemen amassed as much jadeite as possible so that they could gift it to the royal household and wear it themselves, leading to an astronomical rise in value.

-Today, due to limited production in Burma and its continued popularity among Chinese buyers, jade is still considered to be one of the ‘top gemstones’ in the Eastern market alongside coloured diamonds, rubies, sapphires and emeralds.
+Today, owing to limited production in Burma and the stone’s continued popularity among Chinese buyers, jadeite is still considered one of the top gemstones in the Eastern market, alongside coloured diamonds, rubies, sapphires and emeralds.

 Why is jadeite so prized?